Buying Guides

 Flip-Drawer vs. Shelf Cabinets

-This is the single biggest decision for shoe storage, and it's a direct trade-off between depth and capacity:
+This is the single biggest decision — and it's a straight trade-off between depth and capacity:

 Flip-drawer cabinets (9-10 inches deep): The slim profile fits narrow entryways where a standard cabinet won't.
 Shoes tilt forward at an angle inside the drawer.
 Great for women's flats and low-profile shoes.
 But men's sneakers barely fit, and boots don't fit at all.
 Realistic capacity is 50-70% of advertised.